debrahwyatt/grocery-list/README.md

 ## Run the program

-Copy your Alexa list into shoppingList.txt
+Copy your Alexa list directly into shoppingList.txt

 Enter `./main.py` into the command line.